Pella Community Memory Database

 Frequently Asked Questions

-Where will the digitization be done?
+Where is the digitization being done?

-Where are you getting the equipment?
+Where did you get the equipment?

 Who will do the work?